LukeLentz/Moldvay-BASIC/semantics.md

 () denotes optional arguments
 * denotes indefinite amount

+// for in-line comments

+/*
+this is used
+for mulit-line
+comments
+*/

 xor : bool -> bool -> bool
     returns true if only one of the given expressions is true, otherwise returns false